blanob/Nishiki-Chow/README.md

 ### Hi there 👋

 - I'm Donald.
-And I'll come back if I think of anything more to add.
+I'll come back if I ever think of something more to add.